| S (continued) |

 when his street-savvy friend - limousine chauffeur-security bodyguard

-Lornette "Macey" Mason (Angela Bassett), drives their gasoline-soaked
+Lornette "Macey" Mason (Angela Bassett), drove their gasoline-soaked

 burning limousine through a fence and off a pier into the harbor

-waters (and they make an underwater escape through the trunk)
+waters (and they made an underwater escape through the trunk)

 - the scene of the brutal assassination of outspoken